Ethos-lab/robust-representation-matching/l_infty/README.md

 **4. RRM (VGG11)**

-- Train the VGG11 teacher using fast AT:
+- Step 1: Train the VGG11 teacher using fast AT:

 ```
 # VGG11 fast AT train
 python train_pgd.py --data-dir /path/to/cifar --arch vgg11 --opt-level O2
 ```

-- Train the ResNet50 student using RRM and the previously trained VGG11 model:
+- Step 2: Train the ResNet50 student using RRM and the previously trained VGG11 model:

 ```
 # RRM (VGG11) train